 - You can avoid a foreclosure on your mortgaged home, or stop a tax deed sale.

 - Bankruptcy’s “immediate stay” provision means you may be able to prevent your car from being repossessed.
+You may even be able to restructure your car loan in some cases.

 Cons of Chapter 7 Bankruptcy